fedimint/fedimint/docs/dev-running.md

 ```
 which will set up a complete federation including a lightning gateway and another lightning node inside tmux.
 The first run can take some time since a lot of dependencies need to be built.

 The first tmux screen is one big shell for you to follow the tutorial in.
 If you want to see the federation, bitcoind and lightningd running you can navigate to the second screen (shown below) by typing `ctrl+b, n` (next) and `ctrl+b, p` (previous).
 You can scroll through the terminal buffer by first typing `ctrl+b, PgUp` and then navigating using `PgUp` and `PgDown`.
 To maximize any of the panes type `ctrl+b, z`.
+To end the whole tmuxinator session and terminate all the services which were started type `ctrl+b, :kill-session` and hit `Enter`.

 ![screenshot of the federation running in tmux](tmuxinator.png)